-Note that leadership styles is an important concept for the PMP Certification exam.
-You may encounter a few questions related with different leadership styles in organizations.
-If you want to add or share anything related with the leadership styles, you can do through the below comments section.
+Note that leadership styles is an important management concept for the PMP Certification exam.
+You may encounter a few questions related to different leadership styles in organizations.
+If you want to add or share anything related to the topic, you can do through the below comments section.

 Irwin Michael Reston is an expert who has more than 30 years of experience in optimizing businesses, inspiring individuals and improving human resources departments.
 He established the BlueLight Consulting Limited to provide learning and training service worldwide.